riekylesmana/gojekkeren/README.md

 # gojekkeren

-this java program  is about parking slot system, you can set for slot, park the car, search the car, etc.
+this java program  is about parking slot system, you can make park slot, park the car, search the car, etc.

-List of input:
+List of function:

 "create_parking_lot"
 "park"